Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Shadow Conditional Gradient Method

-We now propose our {\sc Shadow-CG$^2$} algorithm, whose description is given in Algorithm \ref{alg:prac shadow cg}.
-The algorithm is exactly the same as \textsc{Shadow-CG}, but it now takes a FW step whenever $c \|-\nabla f(\x_{t})\| \leq \innerprod{-\nabla f(\x_{t})}{ \mathbf{d}_t^{\text{FW}}}$.
+{We now propose our {\sc Shadow-CG$^2$} algorithm, whose description is given in Algorithm \ref{alg:prac shadow cg}.
+The algorithm is exactly the same as \textsc{Shadow-CG}, but it now takes a FW step whenever $c \|-\nabla h(\iter{x}{t})\| \leq \innerprod{-\nabla h(\iter{x}{t})}{ {d}_t^{\text{FW}}}$.
 Note that the smaller $c$ is, the more the algorithm prioritizes FW steps.
 Thus, the scalar $c$ serves as a tuning parameter for the algorithm that is used to trade off the computational complexity of the algorithm with the descent progress achieved per iteration.
-This is demonstrated by the following result: \begin{restatable}{theorem}{algconverg1} Let $P \subseteq \mathbb{R}^n$ be a polytope with diameter $D$ and suppose that $f : P \rightarrow \mathbb{R}$ is $L$-smooth and $\mu$-strongly convex over $P$.
-Then, the primal gap $h(\mathbf{x}_t): = f(\mathbf{x}_t) - f(\mathbf{x}^*)$ of {\sc Shadow-CG$^2$} decreases geometrically: with each iteration of the {\sc Shadow-CG$^2$} algorithm (assuming \textsc{Trace-Opt} is a single step), where $c \in (0,1)$ is the tuning parameter.
-Moreover, the number of shadow, {in-face shadow} and line-search oracle calls for an $\epsilon$-accurate solution is $O\left(\left(\frac{D^2}{c}+ \beta\right) \frac{L}{\mu} \log (\frac{1}{\epsilon}) \right)$, where $\beta$ is the number of breakpoints of the parametric projections curve that the \textsc{Trace-Opt} method visits. \end{restatable}
+This is demonstrated by the following result: \begin{restatable}{theorem}{algconverg1} Let $\mathcal{P} \subseteq \mathbb{R}^n$ be a polytope with diameter $D$ and suppose that $f : P \rightarrow \mathbb{R}$ is $L$-smooth and $\mu$-strongly convex over $P$.
+Then, the primal gap $h(\iter{x}{t}): = h(\iter{x}{t}) - h({x}^*)$ of {\sc Shadow-CG$^2$} decreases geometrically: with each iteration of the {\sc Shadow-CG$^2$} algorithm (assuming \textsc{Trace-Opt} is a single step), where $c \in (0,1)$ is the tuning parameter.
+Moreover, {the running time to compute an $\epsilon$-approximate solution is $O\left((\frac{D^2}{c} L_O + \beta S) \frac{L}{\mu} \log (\frac{1}{\epsilon}) \right)$, where $\beta$ is the number of breakpoints of the parametric projections curve that the \textsc{Trace-Opt} method visits, $S$ is the number of calls to the shadow oracle (or in-face), and $L_O$ is the time for linear optimization.} \end{restatable}}

-The same proof as that of Theorem \ref{alg converg2} applies, after noting that $\|\nabla f(\x)\| \geq \|\mathbf{d}_{\mathbf{x}_t}^\Pi\|$.
-We would like to remark the when the optimum $\x^*$ is constrained, $\|\nabla f(\x^*)\|$ is lower bounded away from 0.
+The same proof as that of Theorem \ref{alg converg2} applies, after noting that $\|\nabla h(x)\| \geq \|{d}_{\iter{x}{t}}^\Pi\|$.
+We would remark that when the optimum $x^*$ is constrained, $\|\nabla h(x^*)\|$ is lower bounded away from 0.
 Therefore, in the {\sc Shadow-CG$^2$} algorithm it is preferable to choose the scalar $c$ with small values to prioritize FW steps towards the end of the algorithm.
-In our computations, we did a grid-search over different values of $c$ and found that $c = 0.1$ yielded excellent performance as we discuss next.
+In our computations, we did a grid-search over different values of $c$ and found that $c = 0.1$ yielded an excellent performance as we discuss in Section \ref{sec: computations - main body}. }